-Conformity verification emphasizes prevention but, when irregularities are identified, they may lead to penalization actions.
+Conformity verification emphasizes prevention but, when irregularities are identified, they may lead to penalty actions.

 In a few countries, conformity is checked by the competition.
-When the competition performs this activity, this boosts the regulatory authority's capability to follow-up on the market.
+When the competition performs this activity, this boosts the regulatory authority's capability to surveillance the market.
 This practice has been being introduced in Brazil in the ambit of the Brazilian Conformity Assessment System.